-- (1) Practicing registration as a registered nurse in British Columbia; - (2) Practicing registration as a registered psychiatric nurse in British Columbia: - (3) Practicing registration as both a registered nurse and a registered psychiatric nurse in British Columbia. - (b) New employees shall sign an authorization of dues deductions form, described in Memorandum of Understanding #5 which shall indicate the Union to which the said dues shall be remitted.
-A copy of such authorization will be forwarded to the Union. - (c) The Employer agrees to deduct from the wages of each employee in the bargaining unit, whether or not such employees are members of the Union, the amount of the regular membership dues payable to the Union by a member of the Union. - (d) The Employer shall deduct from each employee who is a member of the Union any assessments levied in accordance with the By-Laws of the Union and owing by the employee to the Union. - (e) Dues shall be remitted as follows: - (1) Dues collected from the employees in Clause (a)(1) shall be remitted to the British Columbia Nurses Union; - (2) Dues collected from employees in Clause (a)(2) shall be remitted to the Union of Psychiatric Nurses; - (3) Employees identified in Clause (a)(3) shall be asked by the Employer to identify/confirm their choice of Union affiliation, and their dues shall be remitted to the appropriate Union. - (f) Deductions shall be made in each payroll period of each month and membership dues or payment in lieu thereof shall be considered as owing in the pay period for which they were deducted.
+(1) Practicing registration as a registered nurse in British Columbia;

+(2) Practicing registration as a registered psychiatric nurse in British Columbia;

+(3) Practicing registration as both a registered nurse and a registered psychiatric nurse in British Columbia.

+(b) New employees shall sign an authorization of dues deductions form, described in Memorandum of Understanding #4 authorizing remittance of dues to the Union.
+A copy of such authorization will be forwarded to the Union.

+(c) The Employer agrees to deduct from the wages of each employee in the bargaining unit, whether or not such employees are members of the Union, the amount of the regular membership dues payable to the Union by a member of the Union.

+(d) The Employer shall deduct from each employee who is a member of the Union any assessments levied in accordance with the By-Laws of the Union and owing by the employee to the Union.

+(e) Dues shall be remitted to the British Columbia Nurses Union.

+(f) Deductions shall be made in each payroll period of each month and membership dues or payment in lieu thereof shall be considered as owing in the pay period for which they were deducted.

-- (g) All deductions shall be remitted to the Union within 30 calendar days after the date of deduction and the Employer shall provide a list of names of those employees from whose salary deductions have been made.
+(g) All deductions shall be remitted to the Union within 30 calendar days after the date of deduction and the Employer shall provide a list of names of those employees from whose salary deductions have been made.
 Each list will be divided to indicate employees in the Hospital Services Nurses Component and the Community Services Nurses Component.
 The list will also indicate additions and deletions to the list, and the amounts deducted from each employee.
-All lists will be in alphabetical order. - (h) The Unions will advise the appropriate pay office of any discrepancies where dues are being remitted to the incorrect Union. - (i) The Employer shall supply each employee without charge a receipt for income tax purposes in the amount of the deductions paid to the Union by the employee in the previous year.
-Such receipts shall be provided to the employee prior to March 1 of the succeeding year. - (j) No employee organization other than the Union shall be permitted to have membership dues or other monies deducted by the Employer from the pay of the employee in the bargaining unit.
+All lists will be in alphabetical order.

+(h) The Employer shall supply each employee without charge a receipt for income tax purposes in the amount of the deductions paid to the Union by the employee in the previous year.
+Such receipts shall be provided to the employee prior to March 1 of the succeeding year.

+(i) No employee organization other than the Union shall be permitted to have membership dues or other monies deducted by the Employer from the pay of the employee in the bargaining unit.